 The Company is committed to returning excess cash to its shareholders through share repurchases and dividends.
-As part of this initiative, from 2005 to 2010, the Company's Board of Directors (the "Board") adopted five successive share repurchase authorizations with a cumulative authorized repurchase amount of \$2,325,000.
-The fifth authorization was approved in April 2010 for \$625,000.
-At March 27, 2011, the Company had \$86,409 remaining on this authorization.
-For the quarter ended March 27, 2011, the Company invested \$63,687 in the repurchase of 1,400 shares of common stock in the open market.
-For the years ended 2010, 2009 and 2008, the Company spent \$636,681, \$90,994 and \$357,589, respectively, to repurchase 15,763, 3,172 and 11,736 shares, respectively, in the open market.
+As part of this initiative, from 2005 to 2011, the Company's Board of Directors (the "Board") adopted six successive share repurchase authorizations with a cumulative authorized repurchase amount of \$2,825,000.
+The sixth authorization was approved in May 2011 for \$500,000.
+At April 1, 2012, the Company had \$222,269 remaining on this authorization.
+For the quarter ended April 1, 2012, the Company repurchased approximately 140 shares of common stock in the open market at a total cost of \$5,003.
+During the three years ended 2011, the Company spent \$1,150,683 to repurchase 29,395 shares in the open market.
 The Company intends to, at its discretion, opportunistically repurchase shares in the future subject to market conditions, the Company's other potential uses of cash and the Company's levels of cash generation.
 In addition to the share repurchase program, the Company also seeks to return excess cash through the payment of quarterly dividends.
-Effective for the dividend payable in May 2011, the Company's Board of Directors increased the Company's quarterly dividend rate 20% to \$0.30 per share from \$0.25 per share.
+Effective for the dividend payable in May 2012, the Company's Board of Directors increased the Company's quarterly dividend rate 20% to \$0.36 per share from \$0.30 per share.
+This was the sixth dividend increase since 2005.
+Since then the Company has increased its quarterly cash dividend 300%, from \$0.09 to \$0.36 per share.